Creating a group of instances with fixed IP addresses

 yandex_resourcemanager_folder_iam_member

 : Description of access permissions to the folder the service account belongs to.
-To be able to create, update, and delete instances in the instance group, assign theeditor
+To be able to create, update, and delete VM instances in the instance group, assign theeditor

 role to the service account. -